aEdgar22/pokemon-app/README.md

 ## Information for login

-The data for login in aplication is in file .json named "user.data.json".
+The data for loggin into the aplication is in file .json named "user.data.json".

 The emailtest for loged in app is: